Learn / Blog / Article

 • Eliminate guesswork and gain insight into what users actually want through Feedback and Surveys

-• Look at the big picture through the Dashboard to spot issues before they become serious, get rid of backlog, and monitor trends to discover if a problem’s more of an isolated case or a widespread event that deserves prioritization
+• Look at the big picture through Dashboards to spot issues before they become serious, get rid of backlog, and monitor trends to discover if a problem is more of an isolated case or a widespread event that deserves prioritization

-• Deepen insights by employing filters, Highlights and Events (learn how to set Events up here)
+• Deepen insights by employing filters, Highlights, and Events

-• Mix and match those mentioned above to gather your findings, build your case, get support for your ideas, deliver impact, and keep everyone in sync
+• Mix and match these strategies to gather your findings, build your case, get support for your ideas, deliver impact, and keep everyone in sync

 Implement changes—big or small—with confidence

 Keeping an eye on the pain points and blockers your customers face is made more efficient by our intuitive tools and features.
-If this is your first time learning how a session recording works or trying a heatmap, start by solving simple problems and delivering quick wins.
+If this is your first time trying a heatmap or learning how a session recording works, start by solving simple problems and delivering quick wins.

 You’ll get the hang of it the more you practice (and streamline your workflow in the process).
 Of course, it can go a long way if you remember that with each issue you uncover and bug you fix, you’re taking steps to become better at empathizing with your users.
 And that’s something worth aiming for when your users’ appreciation and loyalty inevitably manifest as more sales.